SERVING BINARY YOUTH IN NORTH COUNTY

 OUR BOARD

 Ken is honored to hold a position at the North County LGBTQ Resource Center.
-As a long time promoter of human rights, parent of a trans individual, and member of the LGBTQIA community, he hopes to offer his unique experiences, and perspectives to an already diverse and talented board.
+As a lifelong promoter of human rights, parent of a trans individual, and member of the LGBTQIA community, he hopes to offer his unique experiences, and perspectives to an already diverse and talented board.
+Having previously served as secretary and vice-chair, Ken is excited to continue supporting the board’s mission as chair.

-Ken’s passion is the impact he can make -whether to one person or to hundreds- with the hope that the impact might inspire others to take action or cause positive change.
+Ken’s passion is the impact he can make -whether to one person or to hundreds- with the hope that he might inspire others to take create positive change.
 Whether as an individual or as part of a larger group, he finds purpose in helping others when and where he can.
-Ken has a strong, progressive philosophy constantly pushing him to seek out social injustice and make a stand in whatever way seems both helpful locally and globally.
+Ken has a strong, progressive philosophy constantly pushing him to address social injustice and make a stand in whatever way seems both helpful locally and globally.

-Professionally, Ken is an award winning producer/director with over 28 years in the
+Professionally, Ken is an award-winning communicator with over 30 years in the

-Away from the office, Ken divides his time between coaching Special Olympics softball and basketball, golf and pickleball with friends and family, hiking, traveling, good food, wine and companionship, and singing loudly when driving.
-Since 2008, Ken has officiated weddings for same sex and opposite sex couples throughout San Diego County.
+Away from the office, Ken divides his time between activities with friends and family like golf pickleball, hiking, traveling, enjoying good food, wine and companionship, and singing loudly when driving.
+Ken also officiates weddings for same sex and opposite sex couples throughout San Diego County.

 Maria is a School Social Worker and social justice activist in North County.
 As the parent of a trans child, she is passionate about standing up for queer youth so they are safe, welcomed, affirmed, celebrated and loved.